Confucius Institute Scholarships

 - Applicants should hold a high school diploma or above.

-- Applicants must have a score of at least 40 in HSKK Test (Intermediate Level).
+- Applicants must have a score of at least 60 in HSKK Oral Exam (Intermediate Level).

 * Applicants that do not yet have the HSK and HSKK results certificates may upload a screen shot of the online results page.
 However, students MUST bring the original certificates to registration at their host university in China.